Skip to main content

 Managed Settings

 Managed settings sit at the top of the hierarchy and can’t be overridden by anything else.
-Enterprise admins use this file to enforce organization-wide policies, such as blocking certain commands across all developers or requiring sandbox mode.
+Enterprise admins use these to enforce organization-wide policies, such as blocking certain commands across all developers or requiring sandbox mode.

 Most individual developers won’t ever need to create this file.
 It’s really there for organizations that need centralized control over Claude Code’s behavior across their engineering teams.
 If a managed setting denies a command, no project or personal setting can override that decision.